runpod/docs/docs/runpodctl/projects/overview.md

 runpodctl project deploy
 ```

-Your project is now accessible over the internet, and you can interact with it like any other serverless endpoint.
+Your project is now accessible over the internet, and you can interact with it like any other Serverless endpoint.

 ### Building a project